cryptoalgebra/Algebra/docs/Contracts/Core/IAlgebraPoolEvents.md

 `event Mint(address sender, address owner, int24 bottomTick, int24 topTick, uint128 liquidityAmount, uint256 amount0, uint256 amount1)`

-Emitted when liquidity is minted for a given position *Developer note: If the top and bottom ticks match, this should be treated as a limit order*
+Emitted when liquidity is minted for a given position